The Pantone Color of the Year 2023 will soon be announced!

 The recent trend forecasts released for Spring and Summer 2023 at both the London and New York fashion Weeks, usually give us a good idea of what the COTY might be.
 This time, there are no overlapping colours between the London and New York Colour Palettes – Pantone are keeping us guessing!
 However, there are similarities in the shades on both palettes with an emphasis on dynamic bright shades offset by a few calm tints and tones.

-With this in mind, let’s look at some of the Pantone Fashion, Home + Interior colours and predict what the Pantone COTY will be for 2023!
+With this in mind, let’s look at some of the Pantone Fashion, Home + Interior colours and predict what the Pantone Color of the Year 2023 will be!

 Pinks and Reds